arturonavax/env/docs/mac_os.md

   Gnome in Linux distributions. (`Control-UpArrow` or Swipe up using three fingers (or four fingers))

-- App launcher `Command-Space`: The default application launcher is Spotlight, from it you can open any application, configuration, search for files and internet,and much more.
+- App launcher (`Command-Space`): The default application launcher is Spotlight, from it you can open any application, configuration, search for files and internet, and much more.
 The default MacOS app launcher can be changed for more powerful ones.

+- Apple Shortcuts: It is an application of the system that allows you to create interactive shortcuts with dynamic actions, mainly useful for shortcuts that change some configuration of the system or to carry out some task with some application of the own system.
+I usually call the shortcuts from the App launcher.

 - Sleep mode: It is the "suspend" in MacOS, in Sleep mode your computer still does many things (also uses internet connection) (at least set the `hibernatemode`